2023 Most Popular Communication Sciences Bachelor's Degree Schools in Illinois

 Check out the communication sciences bachelor's degree programs at these schools if you want to attend one of the most popular in Illinois.

-Our analysis found Illinois State University to be the most popular school for communication sciences students who want to pursue a bachelor’s degree in Illinois.
-Located in the suburb of Normal, Illinois State is a public college with a fairly large student population.
+Our 2023 rankings named Illinois State University the most popular school in Illinois for communication sciences students working on their bachelor’s degree.
+Located in the medium-sized suburb of Normal, Illinois State is a public college with a fairly large student population.

 About 94% of the students majoring in communication sciences at the school are women while 6% are male.